ChifiSource/Toolips.jl/README.md

 - server extensions,
 - and `Component` extensions.

+`Connection` extensions allow us to utilize `MultiRoute` with new multiple dispatch `Connection` configurations.
+Routing extensions allow us to change the functionality of the `Toolips` router in different instances.
+Server extensions allow us to add autoloaded data, or perform actions alongside our server.
+## responses

+## creating extensions
 ###### connection extensions
 A `Connection` extension creates a new `Connection` which can be used with multi-route, or otherwise with a new router.
 The running example of this inside `Toolips` is the `MobileConnection`.
 ```julia